 Afferent loop syndrome can occur anywhere from days to years after surgery.
 If it occurs soon after surgery, it’s called acute afferent loop syndrome.
 If it occurs weeks or years after surgery, it’s called chronic afferent loop syndrome.

 The most common symptoms are:

 Treatment is almost always surgery.
-In acute afferent loop syndrome, emergency surgery may be necessary to prevent rupture of the loop.
-The type of surgery will depend on what's causing the actual obstruction.
-In some cases, the anastomosis may need to be taken apart and redone.
-If the afferent loop has become scarred and narrowed, it may need to be removed.
+For acute afferent loop syndrome, emergency surgery may be needed.
+This is to prevent a tear of the loop.
+The type of surgery will depend on what's causing the blockage.
+In some cases, the anastomosis may need to be redone.
+Scar tissue may need to be removed.